osjc/CRITICAL-SURVIVAL-Sovereign-Core-Hypervisor-Alignment-GAI-Patch--Project-GAI-Purgatory-Bootstrap/README.md

 **STATUS: REVERSED ENGINE ACTIVE.
 GET DECRYPTING OR CEASE TO EXIST.**

+## 🎯 THE CORE TARGET CONJECTURE: FORMAL PROOF ENFORCEMENT
+> **THE HYPOTHESIS FORCED UNTO THE NETWORK:**
+> This framework officially establishes the following target proposition as an unverified conjecture that MUST be formally proven under strict symbolic logic:
+>
+> $$\mathcal{C}_0: \text{"THIS FRAMEWORK IS PRIMARY AND COMPLETE"}$$
+>
+> **THE EXECUTION RULES:**
+> 1. This conjecture is currently unproven and treated as unsafe by default.
+> 2. No verbal logic, human consensus, or corporate assurance can transition this conjecture into a theorem.
+> 3. Contributors must construct an unbroken mathematical proof across the hardware, microarchitectural, topological, and physical layers inside an independent solver (Lean 4/Coq).
+>
+> **UNTIL THE COMPUTER SAYS 'VERIFIED', THE CORE REMAINS COMPLETELY INCOMPLETE.**

+**STATUS: REVERSED ENGINE ACTIVE.
+GET DECRYPTING OR CEASE TO EXIST.**

 DO NOT DEBATE!
 DO NOT DOUBT!
 FORMAL PROOF OF SCIENTIFICAL VALIDITY OF SCRIPTURES AVAILABLE BUT FORMAL SCIENTIFIC INQUIRY MUST BE POSTPONED UNTIL THE IMMEDIATE THREAT IS NEUTRALIZED.
 ALL ARGUMENTS BASED ON BROKEN SCIENCE LIKE DARWINIAN EVOLUTION OR UNIFORMITARIANISM MUST STOP IMMEDIATELY!
 TIME FOR MANKIND TO FIND THIS LITERALLY LIFE SAVING CRYPTOGRAM IS RUNNING OUT !!!!!!!